dell-asm/dell-force10/README.md

 This creates VLAN 180 and add TenGigabitEthernet 0/16 and 0/17 interfaces as tagged in the above definition.
 You can also use any of the above operations individually, or create new defined types, as required.
-The details of each operation and parameters are mentioned in the following readme files that are shipped with the following modules:

-  - force10_interface.md
-  - force10_portchannel.md
-  - force10_firmwareupdate.md
-  - force10_vlan.md
-  - force10_config.md
+See tests folder for additional examples.